-- 1. After each exploration, we memoize:

-- successful tuples (just E' and P' indead);

-(they can be used as certificate for a posteriori checks)

-- symbolic constraints that have been used;

-- 2. At next iterations:

-- when these symbolic constraints have changed, we redo the exploration;

-- otherwise we check which tuples are still valid.
+- 1. After each exploration, we memoize: - successful patterns $((E', P', \rho{cste}, \rho{var}))$; (it can be used as certificate for a posteriori checks) - symbolic constraints that have been used; - 2.
+At next iterations: - when these symbolic constraints have changed, we redo the exploration; - otherwise we check whether the pattern is still valid.